-Travel to Tokyo aims to help children aged 5–11 to develop healthy, active habits by encouraging them to try new things, get active and have fun.
-Travelling in teams, children follow a virtual journey of athletes heading to Tokyo, exploring Japan, discovering more about the Games and finding new ways to enjoy getting active together with their families.
+Travel to Tokyo aimed to help children aged 5–11 to develop healthy, active habits by encouraging them to try new things, get active and have fun.
+Travelling in teams, children followed a virtual journey to Tokyo, exploring different cities around the world, discovering more about Japan and the Games and finding new ways to enjoy getting active together with their families.

-Also included are lots of resources to bring the challenge to life.
-These include quick 10 minutes activities to try at home, longer challenges which can be set as homework and class presentations and videos exploring Japanese culture, Olympic and Paralympic athletes and the key PSHE topics of resilience, goal setting and mental wellbeing.
+Even though the challenge is over, there are lots of resources you can still use.
+The active Travel Guide has fun games, Japanese-themed Tokyo Tens will get you active in only 10 minutes, longer Active challenges can be set as homework and class presentations and videos explore Japanese culture, Olympic and Paralympic athletes and the key PSHE topics of resilience, goal setting and mental wellbeing.
 There is also a Home Learning pack specifically designed for families to use to get active at home.